Cross-functional integration: Inviting database engineers and architects to the design table

 How do you keep innovating?

 A common fear among PMs is that once cross-functional integration is in place, all those moving pieces, QA checklists, and coordination among team members might stifle innovation.
-But big ideas are only as good as their implementability.
+But big ideas are only as good as their ability to be implemented.

 Another way to foster innovation is by hiring a diverse workforce.
 When people of different backgrounds give input on a project, innovation can soar.
-A 2017 Boston Consulting Group study found that "diverse teams produce 19% more revenue" and "make business decisions up to 87% of the time."
+Diverse teams consistently outperform teams that are less diverse.
 The key seems to be more input, not less—more perspectives, not fewer.

 And be willing to throw out ideas that just aren't working.
 It's rare to hit on the right idea the first time.
 Go back to your teams, retrospect, iterate.
 “No process is sacred,” explains Winters.
 “It’s critical to make sure your process gets you where you need to be.
 Get to the end you want.”